zohirben/WCP2-Platform/pool-guideline-extension/README.md

 - Calculates optimal shots from the cue ball to target balls to pockets
 - Customizable guideline appearance (color, opacity, width)
 - Adapts to different screen sizes and game layouts
+- **NEW:** Manual Mode - Enable guidelines on ANY website with a simple toggle button
+- **NEW:** Double-press ESC key to reposition the cue ball in manual mode

 ## Installation